Homework assignments will be posted as they become available.

 meeting of your recitation section.

 - We're happy to see students work in small groups on (most) homework

 assignments, unless the assignment specifically indicates that you should

 do it alone.
-If you work in a group, each participant should submit
+If you work in a group, you should submit two (or more)

-two (or more) copies of the same answer (with a note indicating that
+copies of the same answer (with a note indicating that you have done

-you have done so).
-If all participants really contribute actively to
+so).
+If both participants really contribute actively to the exercise,

-the exercise, then they may well learn more working together than they
+then they may well learn more working together than they would working

-would working separately.
-Of course, if one partner has done much more
+separately.
+Of course, if one partner has done much more of the reading,

-of the reading, and is responsible for most of the insight, then the
+and is responsible for most of the insight, then the other one will

 - As the course introduction indicates, homework counts for 30% of your